mvdan/bitw/README.md

 #### Quickstart

-Log in and sync, providin a password when asked:
+Log in and sync, providing a password when asked:

 	export EMAIL=you@domain.com
 	bitw sync